nbondarczuk/golang-q-a/examples/5/README.md

 #  Overview

-This is just a hello world program in Golang, a good begining for everybody.
+This is an example of using GORM with SQLITE data handler.

 ## Local tools used